BART train drags woman to death as she's tethered to dog

 SAN FRANCISCO - A BART passenger was dragged and killed by a train departing the Powell Street station as she was on the platform but her leashed dog remained inside the car, authorities said Tuesday.

-The woman, who had a dog attached to her waist, had boarded a Dublin/Pleasanton-bound train Monday afternoon in San Francisco, but "at the very last second, right as the doors were closing," she disembarked, leaving the dog inside the train, BART said.
+The San Francisco Medical Examiner identified the woman as Amy Adams, 41, of San Francisco.

-The San Francisco Medical Examiner identified her as Amy Adams, 41, of San Francisco.
+Adams had a dog attached to her waist and had boarded a Dublin/Pleasanton-bound train Monday about 3:15 p.m. in San Francisco, but "at the very last second, right as the doors were closing," she disembarked, leaving the dog inside the train, BART said.
+(BART did not specifically identify the woman by name.)

 BART officials said the train left with the dog inside and the woman was dragged and pulled onto the track.